post-self/post-self.ink/content/stories/coffee-leak.md

 “The System’s really good at picking up on intent, including subconscious intent.”

-“Wait, so, when I wanted my coffee heated up,” Diego said, standing, “all the stuff I was thinking about bled through somehow, and I ended up with _really_ hot coffee, which would mean … airtight lid —”
+“Wait, so, when I wanted my coffee heated up,” Diego said, standing, “all the stuff I was thinking about bled through somehow, and I ended up with _really_ hot coffee, which would mean…airtight lid —”

 Tomash looked at the sim, and rotated the view to show the coffee.
 “Yeah, 352 Celsius in there, huh, —”

-“— only liquid under very high pressure … did I just make a coffee bomb?”
+“— only liquid under very high pressure…did I just make a coffee bomb?”
 Dr. Rodriguez asked, horrified.
 “On my first day?”

 Tomash looked over at Dr. Rodriguez.
-“Looks like the mug cracked first, so … that could’ve gone worse.”
+“Looks like the mug cracked first, so…that could’ve gone worse.”

 “So how do I not do that?
 I could’ve hurt someone!”

 ”All I can say is that you might want to deliberately think about standard physics when you’re doing environmental changes, at least until you get the hang of it.
 That and get some lab space — you know anyone at the universities?”

 “Not really?”
 Diego said.
-“We’ve swapped emails, but … y’all don’t show up to conferences easily, so it’s hard to make connections up here.”
+“We’ve swapped emails, but…y’all don’t show up to conferences easily, so it’s hard to make connections up here.”

 “Well, I can try to make some introductions,” Tomash said, offering a handshake.
 Diego stood up to accept.
 “Welcome to the System, Professor.
 We’re glad to have you.”